Rock Your Nonfiction Business Book Launch

 The list is an “editorial product,” not an objective compilation of information.
 You’ll need about 2,000 to 6,000 book sales in a week, but it’s based on a weighted list of select stores.
 The algorithm has never been revealed, but independent and brick-and-mortar bookstores “count” more than online stores, merchandise stores, and book-of-the-month clubs.

 I understand the appeal of the NYT list.
-I encourage most self-publishing authors to focus instead on long-term business relationships.
+If you don’t have a six-figure marketing budget, I encourage most self-publishing authors to focus instead on long-term business relationships.
 Reach out to your fans and influencers and elicit various calls to action.
 Joe’s fans were provided advance reader copies to leave early Amazon reviews, and industry influencers were encouraged to post unboxing videos and social media graphics.

 A book launch event is a great way to celebrate your accomplishment and make a big promotional splash.
 Consider hosting a book launch party, book signing, or summit to build your relationship with your readers.
 Joe’s book launch coincided with his annual True Grit summit, where he gifted attendees copies of his book.